natinusala/borealis/README.md

 The code for the old version is available in the `legacy` branch.

+⚠️ The wiki only contains the documentation for the old version of the library, it has yet to be updated!

 - Mimicks the Nintendo Switch system UI, but can also be used to make anything else painlessly
 - Hardware acceleration and vector graphics with automatic scaling for TV usage (powered by nanovg)
 - Can be ported to new platforms and graphics APIs by providing a nanovg implementation